anjelammcgraw/RAQA-Application-King-Lear-w-WandB/README.md

-# AIE1-W2D1

-Week 2 Day 1- Raqa Application
-# 🔍Your First Retrieval Augmented Generation QA Application!
+# 🤖Retrieval Augmented Generation QA Application!

-Steps to Run:
+In this repo, we'll be working through an example of how we can create, and then train, the original Transformer from the Attention is All You Need paper.
+This project was done during Week 2  of AI Makerspace's AI Engineering Cohort 1 (AIE1).

+### ⚙️The code will be included in this repo.

+### 🫂The video walkthrough can be found [here.](https://www.loom.com/share/304cab99660a45058faf3122080ddf9c?sid=540185af-4b48-4ad6-9cc9-b19911614fbb)

+# ⚙️The Build Process

+### Build the Model
-Create a Python 3.11 environment pip install jupyter so you can run the notebook pip install -r requirements.txt to install all the requirements
+* Create a Python 3.11 environment
+* pip install jupyter so you can run the notebook
+* pip install -r requirements.txt to install all the requirements

-# Build 🏗️

-Run the notebook and observe the WandB dashboard.
+* create & observe the WandB dashboard

-# Ship 🚢

-Add one of the following "extras" to the RAQA pipeline:
+### Extras

-- Allow it to work with PDF files
+Allow it to work with PDF files
--Implement a new distance metric
--Add metadata support to the vector database
--Make a simple diagram of the RAQA process
--Run the notebook
--Record a Loom walking through the notebook, the questions in the notebook, your addition, and a WandB trace.

-# Share 🚀

-Show your App in a loom video and explain the diagram Make a social media post about your final application and tag @AIMakerspace Share 3 lessons learned
-Share 3 lessons not learned